On The Hidden Biases of Flow Matching Samplers: Empirical and Smoothed Plug-in Flow Matching

 respectively.
 The objectives that the empirical FM and empirical CFM minimize are then given by, respectively:

 where $p_t(\cdot|x^{(i)})$ is the conditional probability path (given by, e.g., \eqref{eq_probpath_affine} or \eqref{eq_probpath_RF}).

 One can show that if $v(t, \cdot | x^{(i)})$ generates $p_t(\cdot | x^{(i)})$ for all $i \in [N]$, then $\hat{v}(t, \cdot)$ generates $\hat{p}_t$ (see Lemma 2.1 in \cite{kunkel2025minimax}).
 Just as before, the equivalence (with respect to the optimizing arguments) between FM and CFM carries over to empirical FM and empirical CFM naturally (see Theorem 2.2 in \cite{kunkel2025minimax}).
-Moreover, for the examples of conditional probability path considered earlier, we can derive a closed-form expression for the minimizer $\hat{v}^* \in \text{argmin}_v \hat{L}_{CFM}[v] = \text{argmin}_v \hat{L}_{FM}[v]$, giving us a training-free model for generating new samples.
+Moreover, over an unrestricted square-integrable function class, the examples of conditional probability paths considered earlier admit a closed-form minimizer $\hat{v}^* \in \text{argmin}_v \hat{L}_{CFM}[v] = \text{argmin}_v \hat{L}_{FM}[v]$, giving us a training-free model for generating new samples.
 This sampler is described by the ODE:

-which we evolve to $t=1$ to obtain new samples.
+which we evolve to terminal time in regularized cases, or to \(T<1\) in singular unregularized cases.